Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Last action: January 27, 2026

-HB 2293House Referred to Committee on Commerce, Labor and Economic Development
+HB2293In Committee — Commerce, Labor and Economic Development

-Would prohibit the acquisition of critical components of drone technology from countries of concern and restrict procurement of final or finished goods or services from countries of concern.
+Would prohibit the acquisition of critical components of drone technology from countries of concern and the procurement of final or finished goods or services from countries of concern.
+Similar in scope to HSub SB 9 (signed April 2025); current status unclear.

 Last action: February 26, 2026

-Would enact the Kansas Critical Infrastructure Protection Act to prohibit access to state critical infrastructure by countries of concern and restrict acquisition of critical software and technology used in state infrastructure from countries of concern.
+Would enact the Kansas Critical Infrastructure Protection Act to prohibit access to state critical infrastructure by countries of concern and restrict acquisition of critical software and other technology from countries of concern.
+Broader scope than drone-specific bills; may include drone technology as part of critical infrastructure.

 Last action: February 4, 2026